Luke Maile Player Props: Reds vs. Dodgers

 Luke Maile At The Plate

-- Maile is batting .226 with three doubles, three home runs and four walks.
+- Maile has three doubles, three home runs and four walks while hitting .226.

-- Looking at the 24 games he has played this year, he's went deep in three of them (12.5%), and in 4.5% of his trips to the plate.
+- He has gone deep in three games this season (12.5%), leaving the park in 4.5% of his trips to the plate.

-- In four games this season (16.7%), Maile has picked up an RBI, including two games with multiple runs batted in.
+- Maile has driven in a run in four games this year (16.7%), including two games with multiple runs batted in.

-- He has scored a run in seven of 24 games so far this year.
+- He has scored in seven of 24 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.